platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io-with-sqlite.md

 touch .platformatic/data/.gitkeep
 ```

-The `.gitkeep` file ensures that this directory will always be created when
-your application is deployed.
+The `.gitkeep` file ensures that this directory will always be created when your application is deployed.

 You should also ensure that your SQLite database is ignored by Git.
-This helps
-avoid inconsistencies when your application is deployed:
+This helps avoid inconsistencies when your application is deployed:

 ```bash
 echo "*.db" >> .gitignore
 ```

-The command above assumes that your SQLite database file ends with the extension
-`.db` — if the extension is different then you must change the command to match.
+The command above assumes that your SQLite database file ends with the extension `.db` — if the extension is different then you must change the command to match.

-Change the connection string to an environment variable and make sure that
-migrations are `autoApply`ing (for `platformatic@^0.4.0`) in **platformatic.db.json**:
+Update your  `platformatic.json` configuration file to use environment variables for the database connection and server settings:

 ```json
 {